RadLuli/Ampersand/DEFS/__kitchen.md

 ## 6 Notes
 *join with 5 Mesh?*

-**Marginalia** - the annotations in the margins of a book concentrate, for me, the highest point of the author's relationship with his audience, to the point where he cannot contain himself and **needs** to register there, in the body of the book, his opinion and/or additional comment .
-It's a very rich moment that needs to be shared.
-Even those who take notes tend to be surprised by their impact when rereading them.
+**Marginalia** - reader annotations in book margins[^1] are (for me, at least) the pinnacle point of a book relationship with its audience, intense up to the point where  readers cannot contain themselves and **need** to mark right there, in the book body, their opinion and/or additional comments.
+It is a very rich moment that needs to be shared, for even the note-takers tend to be surprised by their impact when rereading their notes.
+Sadly, these notes are usually wasted.

+[^1]: See JACKSON, H. J. **Marginalia: Readers Writing in Books**.
+Yale University Press, 2001.

 *From Wikipedia* - "Catherine C. Marshall, doing research on the future of [user interface](https://en.wikipedia.org/wiki/User_interface "User interface") design, has studied the phenomenon of user annotation of texts.
 She discovered that in several university departments, students would scour the piles of textbooks at used book dealers for consistently annotated copies.
-The students had a good appreciation for their predecessors' distillation of knowledge.[[8]](https://en.wikipedia.org/wiki/Marginalia#cite_note-8)[[9]](https://en.wikipedia.org/wiki/Marginalia#cite_note-9)[[10]](https://en.wikipedia.org/wiki/Marginalia#cite_note-10) In recent years, the marginalia left behind by university students as they engage with library textbooks has also been a topic of interest to sociologists looking to understand the experience of being a university student.[[11]](https://en.wikipedia.org/wiki/Marginalia#cite_note-11)[[12]](https://en.wikipedia.org/wiki/Marginalia#cite_note-12)"
+The students had a good appreciation for their predecessors' distillation of knowledge.
+In recent years, the marginalia left behind by university students as they engage with library textbooks has also been a topic of interest to sociologists looking to understand the experience of being a university student.
+See [*Marginalia*](https://en.wikipedia.org/wiki/Marginalia), notes [8](https://en.wikipedia.org/wiki/Marginalia#cite_note-8), [9](https://en.swikipedia.org/wiki/Marginalia#cite_note-9), [10](https://en.wikipedia.org/wiki/Marginalia#cite_note-10), [11](https://en.wikipedia.org/wiki/Marginalia#cite_note-11) and [12](https://en.wikipedia.org/wiki/Marginalia#cite_note-12)".

-**Contributions** here justify the name *Ampersand*.
-The author works as a *conversation starter*, which doesn't even need to be central.
-A reader's work can even surpass the original (as in fanfic or in collaborative books/blogs like “The Martian”, which don't keep all the glory for the author).
-Among the contributions of readers/collaborators are:
+**Contributions** here the name *Ampersand* shows its meaning.
+In the [OAF](oaf.md) format, the book author acts as a *spark*, a *conversation starter*, who doesn't even need to be central.
+A reader's work can be even bigger or more comprehensive than the original book its [mesh](mesh.md) is based upon, just like what happens in modern genres like *fanfic* or in collaborative books/blogs like “The Martian”, in which the commenting community has a strong influence over the work.
+Unlike this kind of blog that become books (and films, like *Julie&Julia*) authors don't keep all the glory for themselves.
+Readers/collaborators can cooperate with any amount of public meshes, texts and/or media.
-- User Mesh (public)
-- Text documents (typed or dictated)
-- Media documents (sounds, drawings, photos, videos, thumbnail links)

 **Annotations** can be made on:
 - Typed text